 • Enterprise Benefits

-Campus affiliates that join the JHU GitHub Enterprise benefit from additional features:
+Campus affiliates that join JHU GitHub Campus enterprise account benefit from additional features:

 • Security control via SSO integration